knlrvr/kanelariviere-new/posts/why-i-started-coding.md

 ## Things Change Rapidly & There's Nothing You Can Do About It
 The week before finals in my second semester, my brother passed very suddenly.
 Everything stopped.
 When I asked my professors for extensions on my finals, every single one of them said no. I failed every class that semester and decided I'd take a break before trying again.
 It was hard not to let that cloud how I felt about college as an institution.

 I was lost.
 My world had turned upside down, and I had no idea how to navigate it.
-At this point, I had learned only a little about so many different things through school & self-learning &mdash; Networking, Cybersecurity, Data, Web Development, etc. I was disillusioned with college and trying to learn anything I could for the sake of finding a job (don't do this).
+By then, I had learned only a little about so many different things through school & self-learning &mdash; Networking, Cybersecurity, Data, Web Development, etc. Surface level knowledge that would only get me so far.
+I was disillusioned with college and trying to learn anything I could for the sake of finding a job (don't do this).

 Someone I hadn't spoken to for some time reached out to me around when I should've been starting my second year of college.
 I'd looked up to this person for years, from when I was 13 and hearing them play music, to this point at 23, watching them grow their startup.
 I was lucky enough to pick their brain about what I should do and I got some really solid advice.